workfloworchestrator/SuPA/README.rst

     $ python setup.py clean gen_code

-Cleaing the previously generated code is a good thing thing.
-We want to ensure that we don't accidently depend on no longer used protobuf/gRPC definitions.
+Cleaning the previously generated code is a good thing thing.
+We want to ensure that we don't accidentally depend on no longer used protobuf/gRPC definitions.
 Hence always run the `gen_code` in conjunction with and prepended by the `clean` command.